 Transporting seeds and specific location-adapted insects from one environment to another is always bad news.
 I’m in the Catskills every week but as I start to branch out to the ADKs, the Greens and the Whites, I need to be mindful about what I’m dragging from one region to the next.

 Even small distances matter.
-The Catskills and Taconics are separated by only a few miles but the Taconics are hugely metamorphic — and the soil, flora and micro-fauna over there are wildly different from what I see here in the Catskills.
+The Catskills and Taconics are separated by only a few miles but the Taconic soil, flora and micro-fauna are wildly different from what I see in the Catskills.

-Switching into a clean pair of socks and sneakers after a long hard hike is one of the great post-hike treats.
-Your feet will thank you.
+Switching into a clean pair of socks and sneakers after a long hard hike is one of the 10 best post-hike hacks.
+(Your feet will thank you.
 Your nose will bless you.
-Your significant other will finally marry you.
+Your significant other will commit to you.)
+Here’s another one…

-Before throwing my stinky boots in the trunk, I used to just clap them together at the trailhead to shake off most of the dirt.
-But using a brush is a hundred times more effective.
-You can quickly brush down your gaiters and boots, and really clean out the lugs where the dirt gets compacted into place.
+Before throwing my dirty hiking boots in the trunk, I used to clap them together to shake off the dirt.
+It does an okay job, but you’ll definitely be brining some dirt home.
+Using a dedicated brush is a hundred times more effective.

 Cleaning off your gear is just a great mindful thing to do while you cool down and enjoy your post-hike treats.